If you want a pair of shoes that say you’re a touch subversive, a bit hip, a little different but not remotely flash or elitist, you choose All Stars.

 Somewhere in the world, one suspects, a bunch of unknown kids are today preparing to reinvent rock ’n’ roll all over again. but before they strap on their guitars and head outside to the tour van, they’ll be lacing up their cheap black canvas and rubber sneakers.

 *Editor’s Note: Some of the facts and dates do not match what we have discovered in our research.
-The “Chuck’ Taylor All Star was first produced in the 1930s, and the low cut model was introduced in 1957.
-The Footwear Acquisition Company was very succesful in reorganizing Converse and regaining market share; Nike bought the company to increase its overall market share in the athletic shoe business.
+The “Chuck Taylor” All Star was first produced in 1932, and the low cut model was introduced in 1957.
+After the 2000 bankruptcy, the Footwear Acquisition Company was very succesful in reorganizing Converse and regaining its market share; Nike bought the company to increase its overall market share in the athletic shoe business.

 by Alec Bilmes